dhadrien/stoploss/README.md

 - Provide 3 ETH in the ETH/DAI pool
 - Place a stop-loss order guaranteeing 2 ETH
-- If the liquidity of the LP gets close to 3ETH (3ETH+X%), tLP position will get liquidated, 3ETH DAI will be sent to the LP.*
+- If the liquidity of the LP gets close to 2ETH (2ETH+X%), LP position will get liquidated, 2ETH DAI will be sent to the LP.*

 **The agent in charge of liquidating the position will get the X%*